How Much Does It Cost to Get a New York Real Estate License? (2026 Breakdown)

 The Bottom Line

-A New York real estate license can cost less than $200 or close to $1,000 — and the difference between the two is mostly choices about the variable costs, not the regulated ones.
+A New York real estate license can cost $80 or more than $800 before post-license working costs — and the difference is mostly choices about the variable costs, not the regulated ones.

 Whatever path you choose, know what you're paying for and why.
 The licensing process rewards informed decisions — at every stage.